microsoft/microcode/docs/robot.md

 ## Add your robot {#contribute}

-The source of the robot firmware are at [https://github.com/microsoft/microcode/tree/main/robot](https://github.com/microsoft/microcode/tree/main/robot).
-We accept pull request to add new robots.
+We accept pull requests to add new robots.
+See the [contributing](./robots-supported.md) page for more details.

-### Hardware requirements

-The firmware is designed for popular rover robots found in the micro:bit ecosystem (and more can be added):

--   2 motors that can be forward, backward, left, right turns.
-Precise detection of distance is **not** needed.
--   a line sensor that can detect black and white lines
--   a distance sensor, typically an ultrasonic sensor

-The following features are found often but are optional:

--   RGB LEDs
--   Buzzer
--   Programmable LED strip